kjolley/BIGSdb_documentation/submissions.rst

 Registering a user account
 **************************
 You must have an account for the appropriate database in order to use the submission system.
-This will need to be set up by a curator, so contact them in the first instance.
+On systems utilizing site-wide databases, such as PubMLST, this can be done automatically via the web.
+Other sites may require you to contact a curator to set this up.

 *****************
 Allele submission